Back to Blog

 Calculating the ROI of Ownership

 Building a custom WMS isn't an operational expense; it's a strategic asset.
 By eliminating SaaS licensing restrictions, you can scale to hundreds of warehouse workers with a fixed technological cost.
-See our Logistics Hub for deeper architectural blueprints.
+The typical ROI timeline for a custom WMS at a mid-market 3PL is 4–6 months, driven entirely by labor efficiency gains and eliminated per-seat licensing.

 Slickrock Logo